artemtu/Data-analyszing-projects/ab-test/README.md

-# Discover users behaviour in a Mobile app for order goods
+# Discover users behaviour in a Mobile app for ordering goods

 Graphic designers would like to change shrifts in the mobile app, but managers think it can be useless and negatively impact buyers.
 A data analyst should discover data and give them a conclusion.